-- MATH 130 Calculus I - MATH 140 Calculus II - MATH 240 Discrete Mathematics - MATH 290 Introduction to Advanced Mathematics - one mathematics course numbered 230 or above - one mathematics course numbered 300 or above
+- MATH 290 Introduction to Advanced Mathematics - one mathematics course numbered 230 or above - one mathematics course numbered 300 or above

-• A student interested in a mathematics major is advised to take MATH 130 Calculus I and MATH 140 Calculus II during the first year, provided the student has received an appropriate placement recommendation.

-- If the department's recommendation is that the student should take MATH 120 Functions and Models, the student considering a mathematics major should take MATH 120 Functions and Models, and then MATH 130 Calculus I. In that case, MATH 140 Calculus II may be taken during the sophomore year. - Students scoring 4 or 5 on the AP Calculus Exam (AB) and those scoring 3 or higher on the AP Calculus Exam (BC) will receive credit for MATH 130 Calculus I. Students scoring 4 or 5 on the AP Calculus Exam (BC) will receive credit for both MATH 130 Calculus I and MATH 140 Calculus II.
-A student who studied calculus before enrolling in Hendrix College may receive course credit for Calculus I if he or she takes Calculus II, with consent of the instructor, and passes it with a grade of "C" or better.
-Alternatively, a student may receive course credit for MATH 140 Calculus II if he or she takes MATH 230 Multivariable Calculus or MATH 260 Differential Equations with consent of the instructor and passes it with a grade of "C" or better. - Typically, the sophomore year schedule of a mathematics major should include MATH 240 Discrete Mathematics and MATH 290 Introduction to Advanced Mathematics, (both required for the major) and would preferably include at least one other mathematics course listed at the 200-level or a computer science course.
+- A student interested in a mathematics major is advised to take MATH 130 Calculus I and MATH 140 Calculus II during the first year, provided the student has received an appropriate placement recommendation. - If the department's recommendation is that the student should take MATH 120 Functions and Models, the student considering a mathematics major should take MATH 120 Functions and Models, and then MATH 130 Calculus I. In that case, MATH 140 Calculus II may be taken during the sophomore year. - Students scoring 4 or 5 on the AP Calculus Exam (AB) and those scoring 3 or higher on the AP Calculus Exam (BC) will receive credit for MATH 130 Calculus I. Students scoring 4 or 5 on the AP Calculus Exam (BC) will receive credit for both MATH 130 Calculus I and MATH 140 Calculus II.
+A student who studied calculus before enrolling in Hendrix College may receive course credit for MATH 130 Calculus I if he or she takes MATH 140 Calculus II, with consent of the instructor, and passes it with a grade of "C" or better.
+Alternatively, a student may receive course credit for MATH 140 Calculus II if he or she takes MATH 140 Calculus II if he or she takes MATH 230 Multivariable Calculus or MATH 260 Differential Equations with consent of the instructor and passes it with a grade of "C" or better.

-Those preparing for graduate studies in mathematics should try to take MATH 270 Linear Algebra, MATH 320 Algebra, MATH 350 Real Analysis and at least one of MATH 230 Multivariable Calculus and MATH 260 Differential Equations.
+The sophomore year schedule of a mathematics major should include MATH 270 Linear Algebra and MATH 290 Introduction to Advanced Mathematics, (both required for the major) and would preferably include at least one other mathematics course listed at the 200-level or a computer science course.
+Those preparing for graduate studies in mathematics should take MATH 230 Multivariable Calculus, MATH 260 Differential Equations, MATH 320 Algebra, MATH 350 Real Analysis.